kibblewhite/HashiVaultCs/README.md

 - Create the approle authentication method
     - Create the ACL policy that will allow access to the KV secrets store as path ```kv/data/staging/*``` - again this can be seen in the policy file ```setup/vault/policies/approle/staging-approle.hcl```
         - Note the extra ```/data/``` path inserted after the ```kv/``` - this is to let the policy know that the path being accessed is for the version 2 secret store (kv-v2), and not version 1.
-    - For the purpose of documentation, we will create an approle named ```staging``` and apply the newly create policy to that approle entry.
+    - For the purpose of documentation, we will create an approle named ```staging``` and apply the newly created policy to that approle entry.

 Where it mentions to run a commmand "Only once per database", this means that once the command has been run, you do not need to run it again and can omit that step.
 If you are working on an existing service using an existing database, you can safely assume that this step has already been done.